femke77/seeds/README.md

 npm run seed
 ````

+You can use this program for project 2 as well - just change the createSeeds code as needed for your models.

 ## Questions

 Email me directly at my bootcamp spot email or Slack me if you are in my cohort.